 Brand-Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
-Brand-name drugs have the same active-ingredient formula as the generic version of the drug; however, generic drugs are manufactured and sold by other drug manufacturers, and are generally not available until after the patent on the brand-name drug has expired.
+Brand-name drugs have the same active-ingredient formula as the generic version of the drug; however, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand-name drug has expired.

-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$2,000 for Part D covered drugs during the covered year.
-During this payment stage, the plan pays the full cost for your covered Part D drugs.
-You pay nothing.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400 in covered drugs during the covered year.